fahmifj/learn-web-security/01-sql-injection/03-union-attacks/README.md

 | username | age |

-This one didn't meet the requirements
+This one didn't meet the requirements:

 ```
-SELECT product_name, price FROM products UNION SELECT id, username, password
+SELECT product_name, price FROM products
+UNION SELECT id, username, password
 ```
 ## Determining the number of columns required in an SQL injection UNION attack
 Method 1: